Hrdějovice: Sights

 Among the landmarks of Hrdějovice is the Chapel of the Virgin Mary, built in the Baroque style in the mid-18th century and rebuilt in 1876, and a pilgrimage chapel with a healing well from 1889.

-The layout and the folk architecture in Opatovice is well preserved.
+The layout and the folk architecture in Opatovice are well preserved.
 The village is protected as a village monument zone.
 The main landmark in Opatovice is the Chapel of the Holy Trinity from 1863.